 Gives you the option to connect additional cameras to the same account.
 You can place these in the same room or multiple rooms if you need to monitor two or more kids.
 Security cameras usually allow this through a single app, within the same manufacturer.

-These are some broad points you should consider when its time to set things up
+These are some broad points you should consider during set-up.

 Where to put your baby monitor

-Whether the monitor is audio only or audio/video, make sure it has a clear view of your child with no blind spots where your baby could exit the frame.
-If it supports video, watch the live feed while setting up the camera so you can find the best position.
+Whether the monitor is audio only or audio plus video, make sure it has a clear view of your child with no blind spots where your baby could exit the frame.
+If your model supports video, watch the live feed while setting up the camera so you can find the best position.
 Try to put it relatively high up so you're looking down at an angle.

 If the monitor uses Wi-Fi, get it as close to the router, repeater or mesh hub as possible.
 This will ensure a strong signal that has a lower risk of dropping out.

 Try not to point the camera directly towards any windows or light sources.
-This could "blow out" the image (aka white out like a snow storm) and make things difficult to see, especially if you're using infrared.
+This could "blow out" the image (think a white-out like a snow storm) and make things difficult to see, especially if you're using infrared.
 It also could interfere with movement detection.

 Keep the monitor away from other electrical devices and anything that emits noise, if possible.
 Poorly built electronics don't tend to have good shielding, which can interfere with video and audio signals.